Find Grad Schools

 3 Yearly Graduations

 The 4th most popular school in the country for soil sciences majors who are seeking their doctor's degree is North Carolina State University.
-Roughly 36,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,095 per year.
-During the 2020-2021 academic year, 3 people received their doctor's degree in soil sciences from NC State.
+During the most recent year for which we have data, 3 people received their doctor's degree in soil sciences from NC State.

 #7